johnjare/spree/README.md

 ## Blastomyces
 ### Command
 ```
-spree -g Blastomyces -o blasto -p blast-example -t 8 -l 2 example_genomes/Blastomyces_percursus_GCA_018296075.1.fasta
+spree -g Blastomyces -o blasto -p blasto-example -t 8 -l 2 example_genomes/Blastomyces_percursus_GCA_018296075.1.fasta
 ```
 ### NJ Mash Tree
-In this example, we can see that `Blastomyces_percursus_GCA_018296075.1.fasta` was correctly classified as *Blastomyces_percursus*; however, can also see one of the limitations of relying on species classifications from NCBI.
+In this example, we can see that `Blastomyces_percursus_GCA_018296075.1.fasta` was correctly classified as *Blastomyces_percursus*; however, we can also see one of the limitations of relying on species classifications from NCBI.
 Assembly GCA_003206215.1 was reported as *Blastomyces emzantsi* in NCBI but was likely misclassified and is actually *Blastomyces percursus*.
 This demonstrates why you should always be cautions when interpreting these trees.

 <img src="https://github.com/johnjare/spree/blob/main/examples/blasto-example-mash-tree.jpg" width="1000">